ScienceStacks/SciSheets/README.md

 # SciSheets
-SciSheets is a project that is re-thinking the use of spreadsheets for scientists.
+Digital spreadsheets

-Spreadsheets are the most widely used computational environment on the planet.
+are the "killer app" that ushered in the PC revolution.
-And so it is unsurprising that spreadsheets are widely used by scientists.
+Spreadsheets provide a conceptually simple way to do calculations that avoids the mental burdens of programming, especially considerations of control flow, data dependencies, and data structures.
-A central appeal is that spreadsheets provide a conceptually simple way to do calculations that avoids the mental burdens of programming, especially considerations of control flow, data dependencies, and data structures.
+Spreadsheets are likely the most popular computational environment on the planet.

 However, today's spreadsheet systems have many shortcomings.
 In particular, spreadsheets suffer from: